Ben-Kerman/immersive/doc/dictionaries.md

   dictionary type, which is also used if `exporter` is not set.
 - `quick_def_template`: template used for rendering the definitions shown in mpv
 - `export:<exporter option>`: config entries used by the exporter.
+- `transformations`: Transformations to apply to the selected text when invoking lookup with Ctrl+⏎.
+  See [here](/doc/lookup-transformations.md) for more details.

 ## Yomichan